 Bondsmith, authorised by the FCA under the Electronic Money Regulations 2011, is the provider of the CashHub accessed via Quilter's platform.
-Bondsmith is financially secure and is on trajectory to reach profitability in Q3 2024.
 Some key indicators of their financial security are as follows:

-- ▶ Client base: Bondsmith has long-term contracts with several key clients, including Abdrn, Nucleus and Quilter. - Revenue stability: over 75% of Bondsmith's revenue is recurring as opposed to one-off income, which makes the business resilient to changes in economic conditions. - ▶ Capital support: the company has received significant capital injections, which includes £10m in 2022.
+- ▶ Client base: Bondsmith has long-term contracts with several key clients, including Abdrn, Nucleus and Quilter. - Revenue stability: over 75% of Bondsmith's revenue is recurring as opposed to one-off income, which makes the business resilient to changes in economic conditions. - Capital support: the company has received significant capital injections, which includes £10m in 2022.
 This ensures financial stability as Bondsmith approaches profitability.
-Any future funding needs are expected to support further growth. - Cost management: Bondsmith operates with a lean team with strong cost control and efficient resource management.
-Staff levels are currently at around 35 and set to grow steadily with the size of the busine
+Any future funding needs are expected to support further growth. - ▶ Cost management: Bondsmith operates with a lean team with strong cost control and efficient resource management.
+Staff levels are currently at around 35 and set to grow steadily with the size of the business